ensdomains/docs/frequently-asked-questions.md

 ### Nameprep isn’t enforced in the ENS system.
 Is this a security/spoofing/phishing concern?

-It’s not enforced by the ENS contracts, but, as described, resolvers are expected to use it before resolving names.
+It’s not enforced by the ENS contracts, but, as described above, resolvers are expected to use it before resolving names.
 This means that non-nameprep names will not be resolvable.

-### What are the differences between ENS and other naming services such as Namecoin, Blockstack, and Handshake?
+### What are the differences between ENS and other naming services such as Namecoin and Handshake?

-ENS focuses first and foremost on providing decentralised, trustworthy name resolution for web3 resources such as blockchain addresses and distributed content, while Namecoin and Blockstack are efforts to replace DNS with a blockchain-based alternative.
+ENS complements and extends the usefulness of DNS with decentralised, trustworthy name resolution for web3 resources such as blockchain addresses and distributed content, while Namecoin and Handshake are efforts to replace all or part of DNS with a blockchain-based alternative.

-Handshake also has different goals, seeking to replace the global DNS root with one governed and distributed by a blockchain system.

 ## About the .eth Permanent Registrar

-### How do the dapp and the Twitter bot know what names people are buying?
+### How do the ENS Manager App and the Twitter bot know what names people are buying?

-The dapp and the twitter bot have built in lists of common names, drawn from an English dictionary and Alexa’s list of top 1 million internet domain names.
+The ENS Manager App and the Twitter bot have built in lists of common names, drawn from an English dictionary and Alexa’s list of top 1 million Internet domain names.
 They use these lists to show you when common names are bought or renewed.
 We do this because if the app didn’t reveal these names, anyone with a little technical skill could find them out anyway, giving them an advantage over those who don’t have the capacity to build their own list and code to check names against it.

 ### What does it cost to register a .eth domain?